The Reclamation of Anthony Bennett

 On the flip side, check out this garbage time effort against the Chicago Bulls last month as Bennett takes the roll right into the lane and up for an uncontested dunk — all without hesitation, I might add.
 In year’s past, we’d seen a version of Bennett that tried to count cards instead of just simply knowing his odds.
 With less second-guessing and more action, glimpses of Bennett’s potential have peaked out from below more often than not.

 The conclusion is clear: this is a man that knows this could be his last opportunity at an NBA job if things go awry once again.
 Whether that’s a testament to Atkinson’s coaching — certainly a factor — or Bennett’s realization that he’s only got an aging, nearly phased out Scola ahead of him on the depth chart, there’s reason to believe that whatever attitude issues he had are long gone.
-And, not only that, but the Nets are playing to his strengths, something that both the Timberwolves and Raptors were unwilling to do while he was on their rosters.
+Not only that but the Nets are playing to his strengths, something that both the Timberwolves and Raptors were unwilling to do while he was on their rosters.

 In 2013-2014, Bennett’s gem of a woeful rookie campaign came in a 19-point, 10-rebound effort against the Sacramento Kings.
 The following year with the Timberwolves, there was a career-high 20-point barrage, but it was only accompanied by a 3-rebound line.
 The most rebounds he’s ever had in a game is 11 — well, that was until his 14-count explosion against the Milwaukee Bucks earlier this month.
 With the Cavaliers, he hit a career-high 3 three-pointers once in a game, but hit 2 or more in a game just twice more; but with the Nets, he’s already hit 2 three-pointers 3 times — simple math tells you that a new career-high is right around the corner.